 Step 1 — Create a DreamHost account

 - Sign up for any DreamHost plan [here].
 View the following article for details:

 DreamHost sends you a 'request to transfer the registration' after you complete the sign up, as well as information on how to access your FTP account.
 You do NOT need to transfer your registration.
 It can remain at your current registrar for now.
 You can always transfer it at a later date.

-Step two: Backup your website files and upload them to DreamHost
+Step 2 — Backup your website files and upload them to DreamHost

 - Backup all of your website files, databases, and emails from your old host via FTP or Wget.
 Contact your old host for their instructions on how to back up this content at their company.

-- Log in to your DreamHost FTP account.
-Once logged in to your DreamHost server, you’ll be able to upload your website files to the server.
+- Log in to your DreamHost server using an FTP client.
+Once logged in, you’ll be able to upload your website files to the server.

-Step three: Viewing your site at DreamHost before updating DNS
+Step 3 — Viewing your site at DreamHost before updating DNS

 Now that your website has been migrated to DreamHost's servers, it's time to check the site to confirm it looks and functions as intended.
 View the following article for information on how to create a 'Mirror' domain.
 This allows you to see your site as it appears on DreamHost's servers before updating your DNS at your current host: